Monday, 3 June 2019

 TOMATOR TOK

 I have visited Assam only 3-4 times, what I loved most there is their traditional homes.
-Even in the crowded township of Nagaon, they built homes with asbestos roofs surrounded by greens.
+Even in crowded township of Nagaon, they built homes with asbestos roofs surrounded by greens.
 If you are in a quaint Assamese neighbourhood, you will enjoy the trail.
 That was in 2003, really do not know about the developments now.
-In the year 2003, I felt the city of Guwahati was more developed than Kolkata.
+In year 2003, I felt city of Guwahati was more developed than Kolkata.
 Now, the situation may be different.
 I actually liked Shillong, what a lovely place.

 You bet, who unnecessarily show too much of "desh bhakti" might have some unfulfilled wishes hidden inside.
-That is not wrong unless and until you take unnecessary digs at others who have reached where they wished to, you are doing a wrong thing which I cannot be supportive of.
-People achieve what they wish for after a lot of hard work, we must respect that.
+That is not wrong unless, until you take unnecessary digs at others who have reached where they wished to, you are doing a wrong thing which I cannot be supportive of.
+People achieve what they wish for after lot of hard work, we must respect that.
 Anyway, I had to make a come back with what I love..... sharing family recipes in the blog.... here is one summer friendly, light curry with ripe tomatoes TOMATOR TOK

 INGREDIENTS :